MartinKnopf/smacss-with-sass-and-bem-cheat-sheet/README.md

 ```

 ##rules
+* separate layout and style
-* a module name contains its base module's name
+* a module name contains the name of its base module
 * a module is defined in its base module's css/sass file
-* modules define their style and the positioning of nested modules
+* modules define **their own style** and the layout of nested modules
 * global states are defined globally
 * module specific states are defined inside the module